PureStorage-OpenConnect/arc-px-vmware-faststart/README.md

   **Note that [Portworx Essentials](https://docs.portworx.com/concepts/portworx-essentials/) - which PX Store comes with, is free to use.**

 - [px_backup](https://github.com/PureStorage-OpenConnect/Arc-PX-VMware-Faststart/blob/main/kubernetes/modules/px_backup/README.md) module for backing up kubernetes clusters, the documentation for this module includes a walked through example of how to backup and restore a big data cluster storage pool.
+PX Backup works with any CSI compliant storage plugin that supports snapshots - however, to leverage incremental backups you must use PX Store.
+PX Backup supports objects level backups and backup destinations of S3 in
+  AWS/GCP and on-premises and also Azure blob storage.
+Further information is provided in the [Portworx PX Backup documentation](https://portworx.com/products/px-backup/).

 - [big_data_cluster](https://github.com/PureStorage-OpenConnect/Arc-PX-VMware-Faststart/blob/main/azure_data_services/modules/big_data_cluster/README.md) module for deploying
   a big data cluster to a kubernetes cluster.